YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A mild rinse off conditioner may return after the scalp is calm, but I usually keep it away from the recipient area at first and use it mainly on the hair lengths.
 The full timing discussion belongs on the conditioner after a hair transplant page.
 The same caution applies to products with strong fragrance, alcohol, heavy oils, dyes, or residue, which are covered in the guide to harmful ingredients in hair products.

-The practical rule is simple.
-Clean skin first.
-Cosmetic feel second.
+I put clean skin before cosmetic feel.
 If a product makes the scalp sting, burn, itch, or look more inflamed, stop it and return to the simpler routine while the clinic reviews the pattern.

 Warning signs change the shampoo plan

 A normal shampoo return should not be used to push through warning signs.
-If the scalp is becoming more painful, hotter, wetter, more swollen, or more red, the problem is not which shampoo brand is best.
-The problem is that the scalp may need review.
+If the scalp is becoming more painful, hotter, wetter, more swollen, or more red, the shampoo brand is no longer the main issue.
+The scalp may need review.

 Stop and ask for review if washing causes repeated bleeding, a wound looks open, one area becomes increasingly tender, pus appears, the scalp smells bad, fever appears, or redness spreads instead of settling.
 The warning pattern matters more than whether the shampoo is mild.
 My guide to redness, scabs, and pimples after a hair transplant explains this pattern based triage in more detail.